Learn how to connect your heart's deepest desires with the structure of your story to create a compelling and meaningful narrative.

 Having identified the Problem and Solution and Goal and Consequence, we now turn our attention towards the subjective viewpoints within our story.

 Every complete narrative juxtaposes one approach towards solving problems against another.
-One is maintained by the Main Character of the story, the other by the Influence Character.
+One is maintained by the Main Character of the story, the other by the Obstacle Character.
 The two battle it out over the course of the story until one adopts the other's point-of-view.
 This adoption leads to either Success or Failure in the efforts to achieve the Story Goal, and that outcome defines the Author's argument.
 In short, a story offers two perspectives on how to best solve a problem and argues which one is more appropriate by showing the outcome of one "winning" over the other.

 Remember our truism statements from above: